Nordstrom/kubelogin/README.md

 ## Pre-Deploy Action & Configuration

 1. Download binary file from the server and move it into your bin directory.
-Speak with your friendly neighborhood Kubernetes team to get the link :)
+Download from Releases here or speak with your friendly neighborhood Kubernetes team to get the link :)

 ## Post-Deploy Action & Configuration